yuri-rider-sarah/hagane/guide.md

 `Int` is a signed 64-bit integer.
 Any overflow in arithmetic operations results in an error.

+To write a negative integer literal, put the minus sign after the number as a `~`.
+For example, -1 will be written as `1~`.

 `Bool` represents a true/false value, denoted respectively as `⊤`/`⊥`.
 Note that these are not keywords, but names of variables.

 `List` is polymorphic, and therefore can't be used on its own.
 What this means is explained in a later section.